xurxodiz/sorin/README.md

     $ cat dict.txt | scripts/markov -s dict.json -d "" -o 2 3 -n 0

 We use `-s` to name the output file and `-o` to ask for 2 and 3-grams.
-Again, the delimiter is going to be empty, since each character will be its own token.
+Again, the token delimiter (`-d`) is going to be empty, since each character will be its own token.
 Finally, since we don't want it to generate anything at this moment (zero output), we set `-n` to 0.

 Now we can use this dict to generate our words!